matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 brings the problems of less semantic meaning and a requirement for internationalization with it.
 In this proposal a generic error type is provided for error cases not considered in this MSC.

+The nature of a retry request from a client to the bridge lends it more to an ephemeral type of transport than something permanent like a PDU, but it was advised against it for The Spec doesn't make implementations of new EDU types easy.
+Applications Services in general don't allow listening to EDUs, so further changes to The Spec would be necessary before following the probably more appropriate route here.

+A new event type `m.bridge_error_revoke` is introduced for revoking a bridge error.
+Alternatively it could be considered to redact the bridge error event, which would eliminate the need for the revocation event and would make this proposal a little simpler.
+The disadvantage of this approach is the missing transparency and context of who had which information at which point in time.
+This additional information should make for a better user experience.

 ## Potential issues